Summary of Significant Accounting Policies

 In August 2018, the FASB issued ASU No. 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement, which modifies the disclosure requirements on fair value measurements.
 The amendment of ASU No. 2018-13 removes disclosure requirements from Topic 820 in the areas of: (1) the amount of and reasons for transfers between Level 1 and Level 2 of the fair value hierarchy; (2) the policy for timing of transfers between levels; and (3) the valuation processes for Level 3 fair value measurements.
 The Company adopted the new standard as of January 1, 2020 and the adoption did not have a material impact on its condensed consolidated financial statements.

 In December 2019, the FASB issued ASU No. 2019-12, Income Taxes: Simplifying the Accounting for Income Taxes, which removes certain exceptions to the general principles found in ASC740, Income Taxes.
 As part of the simplification, along with other exceptions, it removes the exception to the incremental approach for intraperiod tax allocation in the event of a loss from continuing operations and income or a gain from other items.
-The Company early adopted ASU 2019-20 as of January 1, 2020 and the adoption did not have a material impact on the Company’s condensed consolidated financial statements.
+The Company early adopted ASU 2019-12 as of January 1, 2020 and the adoption did not have a material impact on its condensed consolidated financial statements.